Arctic blast grips US Northeast, Midwest, to last days

 "They are closest to the source of the cold air, which is from the Arctic and Canada," he said.

-Winds blasting across the Great Lakes over the past few days into Tuesday also resulted in up to 18 inches (46 cm) of snow falling in northeast Ohio, northwest Pennsylvania and upstate New York.
+Winds blasting across the Great Lakes over the past few days into Tuesday also resulted in up to 18 inches of snow falling in northeast Ohio, northwest Pennsylvania and upstate New York.

 "Pretty much the southeast side of any Great Lake got lake effect snow," Sowko said.